 We have in-house Learning Strategists that work specifically with students registered with Accessibility Services.
 You can book an appointment to meet with them by contacting our administrative team in person at 455 Spadina Ave, over the phone at 416-978-8060, or by email at accessibility.services@ utoronto.ca.

 Did you know?

-You can also access Learning Strategists and learning skills workshops through Academic Success and at your home college or faculty.
+You can also access Learning Strategists and learning skills workshops through Centre for Learning Strategy Support and at your home college or faculty.